 Bring on the friends and family, the laughs, the tears and the moments.
-This year, I invite us all to continue creating those moments and make those real memories for our kids that will bring a smile to their faces to last a lifetime, long after the toys and gifts have been forgotten.
+This year, I invite us all to continue creating those Christmas traditions and make those real memories for our kids.
+The ones that bring a smile to their faces, long after the toys and gifts have been forgotten.

 1. Advent Tower of Books